sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 const request = await sensible.extract({
       file: blob,
       documentType: "senseml_instruct_basics",
-      generateExcel: true, // see Typescript SDK reference for full list of configuration options });
+    });
 const results = await sensible.waitFor(request);
-console.log(results);
+console.log(results); // see Typescript SDK reference to convert results from JSON to Excel
 ```

 This code uploads your local file to a Sensible-hosted URL and extracts data from an example PDF (`contract.pdf`) using an example document type (`senseml_instruct_basics`) and an example extraction configuration.